mazwat/mazwat.github.io/software-architecture-lm.md

 PIC HERE

-Here you can see there's a picture of an icon, which is a pixel art sort coin, and we're going to create a script which is going to change the color of this icon.
+Avove you can see there's a picture of an icon, which is a pixel art sort coin, and we're going to create a script which is going to change the color of this icon.
 So the basic example here is a public class called ``ChangeColorPropagateColor``, and already this feels a bit weird.
 It's like it's trying to do too many things at once.
 We define the renderer and then we assign the renderer to the object and then we use the ``Update`` to track the ``Input.GetKeyDown`` to see if somebody presses the key in order to change the color, and then we use a random generator there using a random range to generate the colour. of the icon.

 ```c#